Chummy1984/technical-writing-portfolio/api_docs_EN/worldbank_api.md

 # Documenting GDP per Capita with the World Bank API

 ## **tl;dr**
-- Explains how to retrieve GDP per capita via the World Bank API
+- Retrieve GDP per capita time series data from the World Bank API
-- Focus: endpoint structure, JSON responses, clear example requests
+- Focus on endpoint structure, parameters, and JSON responses
-- Demonstrates API logic, technical clarity, and developer-facing documentation skills
+- Includes a minimal Quickstart with example requests

 ## 1. Quickstart
 To quickly retrieve Latvia’s GDP per capita between 2000 and 2020 as JSON in a single response, use: